cns-iu/cns-humanexus-2.0/Explosion Tests.md

 - *Build Database* = builds a list of all image files on the Databases game object; required for the build.
 - *Cleanup* = full cleanup removes contents of TempTextures folder, TempMaterials folder, clears all lists and assets created in the import and build process.

-**When using Unity, files in project folders can be selected and deleted manually.
-Project folders can also be accessed using the computer's file system (MacOS/Finder).
-The quickest way is using the *Cleanup* button on one of the import panels!**
+**When using Unity, files in project folders can be selected and deleted manually in project folders or accessed using the computer's file system (MacOS/Finder).
+By far the quickest way is using the *Cleanup* button on one of the import panels in Unity!**

 ---